joeybab3/Open-IOT/README.md

 # Open-IOT
 Open Source IOT device software for electric scooters.

+# Disclaimer
+**THIS SOFTWARE IS ONLY TO BE USED ON LEGALLY ACQUIRED EX RENTAL OR PERSONAL DEVICES.**

+# About
 Scooters we aim to support:
 * Ninebot Max/SNSC 2.0
 * Ninebot ESX Series/SNSC 1.0